Honey Ice Cream for Singers: A Sweet Treat That’s Vocal Coach-Approved

 In a separate bowl, whisk the egg yolks until smooth.

 Temper the yolks by slowly pouring in a bit of the hot cream mixture while constantly whisking.
-If you've never made a custard-based ice cream before, this step is all about cooking the egg yolks without scrambling them... so you want to add a little of the hot cream mixture into the yolks, then a little more, whisking all the time, so that you are gradually increasing the temperature of the yolks.
-They won't scramble if yo do it the right way.
-(If it's your first time and you see some scrambles in there, just strain them out and you're golden.)
+This step is all about cooking the egg yolks without scrambling them.
+Add a little of the hot cream mixture into the yolks, then a little more, whisking all the time.
+This gradually increases the temperature of the yolks.

-Combine everything back in the saucepan and cook over medium-low heat until it thickens slightly and coats the back of a spoon.
-10 mins.
+Combine everything back in the saucepan and cook over medium-low heat until it thickens slightly and coats the back of a spoon, around 10 minutes.

 Remove from heat, stir in vanilla and salt.
 Let cool completely, then chill in the fridge for at least 4 hours.